krainboltgreene/lack/README.md

   * Various multipart fixes
   * Various multipart refactors
   * Infinite loop fix for multipart
-  * Test coverage for Rack::Server returns
+  * Test coverage for Lack::Server returns
   * Allow files with '..', but not path components that are '..'
   * rackup accepts handler-specific options on the command line
   * Request#params no longer merges POST into GET (but returns the same)
   * Use URI.encode_www_form_component instead.
 Use core methods for escaping.
   * Allow multi-line comments in the config file
   * Bug L#94 reported by Nikolai Lugovoi, query parameter unescaping.
-  * Rack::Response now deletes Content-Length when appropriate
+  * Lack::Response now deletes Content-Length when appropriate
-  * Rack::Deflater now supports streaming
+  * Lack::Deflater now supports streaming
-  * Improved Rack::Handler loading and searching
+  * Improved Lack::Handler loading and searching
   * Support for the PATCH verb
   * env['rack.session.options'] now contains session options
   * Cookies respect renew